anchpop/Zoda/code_samples.md

     snd = { i = { b = { c = 4 } } }
     snd{ i.b.c $= _.plus(1) }      -- { i = { b = { c = 5 } } }

-You can write a function that takes a record, if you want.
+You can write a function that takes a record, if you want. (`@` gets the value of a record)

+    getName: { name: String } -> String
+    r.getName = r.name

+Type variables can take the place of some elements in a record:

     getName : { name : String, ...l } -> String
     r.getName = r.name

-The "...l" is a type variable.
-This means it can take the place of literally any other record (including records that have a `name` key in them, as duplicate keys are allowed).
+`l` can take the place of literally any other values, so this function works on every record with a `name` field.

 You can perform pattern matching on records, as you might expect.
+Excess values are matched with `...<identifier>`.

     changeNameUnlessNamedSteve : { name : String, ...l } -> Bool
     r.changeNameUnlessNamedSteve = match r
         { name = "Steve", ...r } -> { name = "Steve", ...r }
         { name = _, ...r }       -> { name = "Mike", ...r }

+A field with name `<name>` may be matched just by putting it in there

+    changeNameUnlessNamedSteve: { name: String, ...l } -> Bool
+    r.changeNameUnlessNamedSteve = match r
+        { name = "Steve", title, ...r } -> { name = title <> "Steve", title, ...r }
+        { title, ...r }       -> { name = title <> "Mike", title, ...r }

 Example of a function that modifies the name field of a record

-    addJrSuffix : { name : String | r } -> { name : String | r }
+    addJrSuffix : { name : String, ...r } -> { name : String, ...r }
     addJrSuffix hasName = hasName{name $= _.concat(", Jr.") }
     addJrSuffix { name = "Bob" }                -- { name = "Bob, Jr." }
     addJrSuffix { age = 42, name = "Gerald" }   -- { age = 42, name = "Gerald, Jr." }